havelhakimi/TLA/README.md

 - All datasets are publically available and can be accessed at [WOS](https://github.com/kk7nc/HDLTex), [RCV1-V2](https://trec.nist.gov/data/reuters/reuters.html) and [NYT](https://catalog.ldc.upenn.edu/LDC2008T19).
 - We followed the specific details mentioned in the  [contrastive-htc](https://github.com/wzh9969/contrastive-htc#preprocess) repository to obtain and preprocess the original datasets (WOS, RCV1-V2, and NYT).
 The corresponding scripts for preprocessing and to obtain tokenized datasets along with related files are in the folder `preprocess`.
 - After accessing the dataset, run the scripts in the folder `preprocess` for each dataset separately to obtain tokenized version of dataset and the related files.
 These will be added in the `data\x` folder where x is the name of dataset with possible choices as: wos, rcv and nyt.
 - For reference we have added tokenized versions of the WOS dataset along with its related files in the `data/wos` folder.
-Similarly do for the other two datasets
+Similarly do for the other two datasets.

 ## Train
 The `train.py` can be used to train all the models by setting different arguments.